binipringle/right-to-be-forgotten/_texts/0-outline.md

 In all **criminal prosecutions**, the accused shall enjoy the right ... to be confronted with the witnesses against him. [^38]

 The Court in *Crawford* (2004)[^39] ruled that the 6th Amendment confrontation clause bars **Testimonial** statements against a criminal defendant unless the declarant testifies at trial or the defendant had a prior opportunity to cross examine the declarant.
 A testimonial statement is a formal declaration or affirmation made for the purpose of establishing a fact which the declarant would reasonably expect to be used in a criminal investigation or prosecution. [^40] The court in *Davis* (2006)[^41] ruled that statements are **non-testimonial** when theprimary purpose of a police interrogation is to enable police  assistancefor meeting an ongoing emergency.[^42]

-**Steps of analysis:**

 Out-of-court statements offered for the truth of the matter asserted against criminal defendant must satisfy both the rules against hearsay and the confrontation clause.

+---

+**Steps of analysis**

 - {:.indent-0}Is the statement hearsay?
 - {:.indent-2}If yes, does it meet or fall within a hearsay exemption or exception?